-In June 2006, the FASB issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109 ("FIN 48") to create a single model to address accounting for uncertain tax positions.
+In June 2006, the FASB issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes- an Interpretation of FASB Statement No. 109 ("FIN 48") to create a single model to address accounting for uncertain tax positions.
 FIN 48 clarifies the accounting for income taxes, by prescribing a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 FIN 48 also provides guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
 We adopted FIN 48 as of January 1, 2007, as required and determined that the adoption of FIN 48 did not have a material impact on our financial position and results of operations.
 As of December 31, 2008, and 2007 we had total unrecognized tax benefits of \$893 and \$678 which includes \$68 and \$29 for interest related to uncertain positions, respectively.
 Components of the reserve are classified as either current or long-term in the consolidated balance sheet based on when we expect each of the items to be settled.
 Accordingly, we recorded a long-term liability of \$825 on our balance sheet at December 31, 2008 that would reduce the effective tax rate if recognized.
 We recorded interest and penalties accrued in relation to uncertain income tax positions as a component of interest expense.
 We did not accrue for interest or penalties as of December 31, 2006 or any period prior to 2006.
-Tax returns for all years 2000 and thereafter are subject to future examination by tax authorities.
+Tax returns for all years 2000 and thereafter are subject to future examination by tax authorities changes in facts and circumstances could cause us to either materially increase or reduce the carrying amount of our tax reserve.